 Raquel: From your mouth to Ellen DeGeneres’s ears.

 Delores: (Raises her hand): I do.
-Don’t you all look at me like that.
 I enjoy taking the bath, getting dressed, blowing out my hair, getting my nails done on my toes and my fingers, putting on my make up.
 I enjoy making myself beautiful for a man and I enjoy it when he shows his appreciation not only in the bedroom but taking me out to dinner or to a movie and showing me off.
-Call me vain, selfish and egotistical but I need a man.
-Which reminds me I’m late for my date with Hal.
+Call me selfish and vain but I need a man.
+Which reminds me I have a date tonight with Hal and I still have to get my nails done.
 Goodbye girls and, Lily, call me.
 (She exits.)

 Raquel: Well I gotta go too.
 Maria will be home soon and expect dinner.
 Congrats, Lily.
 See you later, Susan.
 (She exits.)

 Lily: So what do you think, Susan?
-Do you need a man you to make us happy even though in this world we can do everything ourselves?
+Do you need a man to make you happy even though in this world we can do everything ourselves?
 (Susan nods.)
 Me too.